 Russia remained unconvinced.
 There were elements of convergence – non-proliferation and counter-terrorism, drugs and piracy, as well as the September 2001 attacks on the US.
 But these were not sufficiently strong to call a new global system into being, as suggested by the sole surviving superpower.
 Russia’s answer, on display in Sochi two years ago, was ‘New order, or no order!’

 Both sides are relying on asymmetric arsenals.
 Russia uses military hardware and software where it feels strongest, maskirovka (the military doctrine of surprise through deception) and cyberspace.
 The West imposes sanctions without fully understanding that they are equally peaceful and war-like.
 Both sides follow the inherent logic of escalation to a greater or lesser extent.
-Neither side seems to heed the Clausewitzian advice that fighting wars must never get out of political control.
+Neither side seems to heed the Clausewitzian advice that war fighting must never get out of political control.

 Michael Stürmer is chief correspondent of Die Welt, a former adviser to Chancellor Helmut Kohl and a member of the OMFIF Advisory Board.